diekhans/intronProspector/docs/intronProspector.1.md

 DESCRIPTION
 ===========

 Find putative intron junctions in a RNA-Seq alignment.
 The *readaligns* file maybe in SAM, BAM, or CRAM format and does not need to be sorted or indexed and maybe streamed.
+If omitted, stdin is used.

 This program allows for calling splice junctions indebtedness of the alignment program.
 It maybe used in a pipeline, copying the alignment file on `stdin` to `stdout`.
 It can sit between an aligner outputting SAM and `samtools` to convert to BAM/CRAM.